Network-Goods/hypercerts-docs/docs/index.md

 Each HyperCert is a claim to a subset of that space.
 Itemizing impact increases transparency, reduces transaction consts and introduces easy tradeability.

 ### Fractions
-Typical scenarios in impact funding require shared ownership of Impact, think with funders working together or portions of a HyperCert being traded.
+Typical scenarios in impact funding require shared ownership of Impact, think with funders working together or portions of a HyprCert being traded.
 To realize this, HyperCerts are semi-fungible and one of the first implementations of [EIP-3525](https://eips.ethereum.org/EIPS/eip-3525).
 HyperCerts consist of Fractions and each of these Fractions is an NFT ([EIP-721](https://eips.ethereum.org/EIPS/eip-721)) that can be transferred and traded.
 The Fractions of HyperCerts are intended to be traded easily, e.g. on OpenSea.

 ### Application

-Check out the [user flows](/flows) to see how HyperCerts are used in concrete use cases.
+Check out the [user scenarios](/scenarios) to see how HyperCerts are used in concrete use cases.

 ### Concepts/Background
 Curious?
 Head over to [Concepts/Background](background.md)!